wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 ## 15.2 Arbitration
 Any dispute, claim, or disagreement (each a ’Dispute’) arising out of or related to these Terms, the Products or the Protocol, including any Dispute that arose before the effective date of these Terms, shall be resolved through binding individual arbitration.
 The arbitration shall be confidential, and the arbitrator, the parties, and any involved persons shall maintain the confidentiality of the arbitration proceedings and any related information unless disclosure is required by law.
 The parties agree to limit the scope of discovery to what is strictly necessary for the resolution of the dispute.

 The arbitration shall be conducted in accordance with the rules of the London Court of International Arbitration (’LCIA’).
 The arbitration shall be conducted by a single arbitrator selected in accordance with the LCIA rules.
-The arbitrator shall have no authority to award punitive or exemplary damages, attorney's fees, or costs to either party, except as may be expressly provided by law, and shall limit any award of damages to damages proven by the claiming party, subject to limitations of Section 13.
+The arbitrator shall have no authority to award punitive or exemplary damages, attorney’s fees, or costs to either party, except as may be expressly provided by law, and shall limit any award of damages to damages proven by the claiming party, subject to limitations of Section 13.
 The parties agree to limit the scope of discovery to what is strictly necessary for the resolution of the dispute.
 The arbitrator shall issue a reasoned award explaining the basis of any decision.
 All arbitration proceedings and outcomes shall remain strictly confidential, except as required by law.
 The arbitrator shall have the authority to decide all disputes relating to the scope, interpretation, applicability, and enforceability of this arbitration agreement.
 The parties waive their rights to a judge or jury trial.

 ## 15.3 Class Action Waiver
 You agree that any Dispute will be resolved solely through individual arbitration and will not be brought as a class arbitration, class action, or any other type of group or collective or representative proceeding.
 You further waive any objection to the enforcement of such an award on the grounds of lack of jurisdiction, improper venue, or any similar grounds, and agree not to seek to invalidate or circumvent the arbitration proceedings or the enforcement of the resulting award.